 So we did.

-First of all I got in touch with her besty’s mum.
-She was relieved because she didn’t want her kids dashing off all that way on their own .
+First of all I got in touch with her best friend’s mum.
+She was relieved because she didn’t want her kids dashing off all that way on their own.

-So, we were all set and I was thinking …’I hope she’d enjoys it but if she doesn’t then at least she will have had the chance to try it, and that is what I think Inclusion is all about; creating opportunities for all, levelling the field so everyone can play.’
+So, we were all set and I was thinking …’I hope she’d enjoys it but if she doesn’t, then at least she will have had the chance to try it, and that is what I think inclusion is all about; creating opportunities for all, leveling the field so everyone can play.’